Colleges and Trade Schools in Chicago

 - Proximity to thousands of employers: Students and graduates in Chicagoland don't have to leave the region to find good jobs, apprenticeships, or internship opportunities.
 Many schools even offer career services to assist with job searching.
 The City of Chicago offers summer jobs and internships.
 Built In Chicago makes it easy to explore potential internships with technology companies and startups.
 And you can find many local apprenticeships through the U.S. Department of Labor.

 - Potential for significant personal growth: U.S. News & World Report ranked Chicago as the 10th most racially diverse large city in America.
-By interacting with people of many different races and backgrounds, you can gain and understand new perspectives, which can help you succeed in school as well as in today's highly diverse workforce.
+By interacting with people of many different races and backgrounds, you can gain and understand new perspectives, which can help you succeed in school and in today's highly diverse workforce.

 Educational expenses can vary significantly from school to school.
 To give you a rough idea of the potential costs, here's the median tuition at four-year colleges in the Chicago metro area, according to Data USA:

 - Private schools: $30,200

 Schools that are regionally or nationally accredited by organizations recognized by the U.S. Department of Education have proven that they meet certain standards of quality.
 In order to stay accredited, they agree to be regularly monitored and evaluated.

 Many Chicago trade schools, career colleges, and technical institutes are accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC), a national organization.
 Private schools offering career-focused programs must be approved to operate by the Division of Private Business and Vocational Schools (PBVS) of the Illinois Board of Higher Education (IBHE).